Emacs is a free software text editor, extensible via the programming language Emacs Lisp

 To install manually the driver if the server refused the download on dap-node-setup:

-You can use Emacs shell to achieve that.
-Run M-x eshell, and an Emacs Shell will be open.
+You can the Emacs shell Run M-x eshell, and an Emacs Shell will be open.
 Eshell allow running both Elisp code and shell commands That way, you can evaluate the destination of the archive with (eval dap-node-debug-path) and use unzip shell command at the same time

 Using Typescript Debugger